trxe/notes-blog/content/language-sound-patterns/4_Vowels.md

 - anticipatory coarticulation
 - if a nasal consonant is anticipated, you have to open the velar port and nasalize the vowel! e.g. [pæn]

-For every nasal vowel, there is a non-nasal vowel: nasal vowels are marked.
+For every nasal vowel, there is a non-nasal vowel: **nasal vowels are marked**.
 - nasal tracts dampens acoustic cues differentiating the vowels
 - Extra resonance of the nasal cavity interferes with the acoustics of tongue/lip
 - so nasal vowels are harder to distinguish